thongnt99/learned-sparse-retrieval/README.md

 For training DeepCT model, the term-recall dataset derived from MSMARCO relevant query-passage pairs could be downloaded [here](http://boston.lti.cs.cmu.edu/appendices/arXiv2019-DeepCT-Zhuyun-Dai/data/myalltrain.relevant.docterm_recall) -->

 ### 3. Train a model
-Once you have all the dependencies and the dataset downloaded, put in the correct directories.
-Then, you can start training by running the following command.
+Before starting the training process, make sure you have downloaded all the necessary dependencies and dataset, and have placed them in the correct directories.
+Once you have completed these steps, you can begin training by entering the following command in your terminal:

 ```bash
 python -m lsr.train +experiment=sparta_msmarco_distil \
 training_arguments.fp16=True resume_from_checkpoint=False
 ```
-where `sparta_msmarco_distil` refers to the experiment configuation at `lsr/configs/experiment/sparta_msmarco_distil.yaml`.
-You can change it to other experiments defined in the same experiment directory.
+In this command, `sparta_msmarco_distil` refers to the experiment configuration file located at `lsr/configs/experiment/sparta_msmarco_distil.yaml`.
+If you wish to use a different experiment, simply change this value to the name of the desired configuration file in the same directory.

-Note that, we use `wandb` to monitor the loss, regularization, query length, doc length.
-You can disable this feature in the configuration or follow the instruction [here](https://docs.wandb.ai/ref/cli/wandb-login) to setup wandb.
+Please note that we use `wandb` to monitor the training process, including loss, regularization, query length, and document length.
+If you wish to disable this feature, you can do so by modifying the configuration file.
+Alternatively, you can follow the instructions provided in this [link](https://docs.wandb.ai/ref/cli/wandb-login) to set up wandb.

 ### 4. Run inference on MSMARCO dataset
 When the training finished, you can use our inference scripts to generate new queries and documents as following: